Back to top

 • Costs and fees

-If you have chosen IRT as the provider that best meets your needs, we will work with you to develop a plan based on your care needs, goals and what is important to you.
-Before your services begin, we’ll provide you with a formal agreement to review.
+If you have chosen IRT, we will work with you to develop a plan based on your care needs, goals and what is important to you.
+Before your services begin, we’ll provide a formal agreement to review.

 What if I’m not approved for Government funding?

-If you aren’t eligible for either residential aged care or a Home Care Package, you’ll receive a letter from your assessor outlining the reasons why.
+If you aren’t eligible for either residential aged care or Support at Home, you’ll receive a letter from your assessor outlining the reasons why.

-Home care services: We may be able to arrange private home care services for you.
+Support at Home: We may be able to arrange private support at home services for you.

 Aged care centres: You can still apply to live at one of our aged care centres and access 24/7 care in a supportive environment.
 You’ll just have higher fees without the Government funding.